garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-app-service.md

 {% tab title="Code" %}

 4. Select your **Runtime Stack**, **Operating System**, **Region** and then configure your **Pricing Plans** accordingly.
-5. In the **Container** page, choose Choose your desired Image source between Quickstart images, Azure Container Registry, and Other registry.
+5. On the **Container** page, select your desired Image source from Quickstart images, Azure Container Registry, or Another registry.
 5. For this guide, we will be working with Quickstart images.
 Then select or input the Image for your container.
 6. In the **Networking** section, choose the **off** option under the **Enable public access** section.
 7. Click on **Review + Create** and then click on **Create**.
-8. After the app is deployed, open to the app service you just created, then navigate to **Deployment > Deployment Center**.
+8. After the app is deployed, open the app service you just created and navigate to Deployment > Deployment Center.
 9. Select a **Code Source** and then enter the **Organisation**, **Repository**, and **branch** name.
 After you are done with your configuration, click on **Save**.
 10. Navigate to **Networking** and open **Private Endpoints** page.
 11. Click on **Add > Express** and then enter the name of your private endpoint.
 12. Then select the VNET and a compatible subnet.
 Turn on the **Integrate with private DNS zone** option.
-13. Click on **Ok** and your private connection for your private web app will be deployed.
+13. Click on **Ok**, and your private connection for your web app will be successfully deployed.

 {% endtab %}

 {% tab title="Container" %}

 4. Select your **Operating System**, **Region** and then configure your **Pricing Plans** accordingly.
-5. In the **Deployment** page, choose whether you want to enable **Continuous deployment** or not.
-If enabled, Enter your GitHub Repository details for your source code such as **Organization** name, **Repository** name, and **Branch**.
+5. On the ** Deployment ** page, choose whether you want to enable ** Continuous deployment ** or not.
+If enabled, Enter your GitHub Repository details for your source code, such as **Organization** name, **Repository** name, and **Branch**.
 6. In the **Networking** section, choose the **off** option under the **Enable public access** section.
 7. Click on **Review + Create** and then click on **Create**.
-8. After the web app is created, navigate to **Networking** and open **Private Endpoints** page.
+8. After the web app is created, navigate to Networking and open the Private Endpoints page.
 9. Click on **Add > Express** and then enter the name of your private endpoint.
 10. Then select the VNET and a compatible subnet.
 Turn on the **Integrate with private DNS zone** option.
-11. Click on **Ok** and your private connection for your private web app will be deployed.
+11. Click on **Ok**, and your private connection for your web app will be successfully deployed.

 {% endtab %}
 {% endtabs %}